CloudLabsAI/CloudLabs-Guide-for-Instructors/README.md

-# Guide to CloudLabs Platforom for Instructor
+# Guide to CloudLabs Platform for Instructor

 ## Overview